 Is a free website really free?

 There are so many places that allow individuals to build websites at low or no cost.
 The question one must ask is "what does it cost to build a free website"?
 Even the simplest, easy to use, fully documented website building platform requires the most precious commodity.
 What is our most precious commodity?
-The answer is time.
+The answer is time and learning.
 If there is any doubt of this, just start a new business.
 There is never enough time.

 It’s easy to understand why a person who is bootstrapping a new business would search the web, looking for services to build a free website.
 Money is tight, and that means some things have to be put off or postponed.